boomerang-io/docs/flow/architecture/overview.md

 ## Execution

-The default handler executing the tasks within the DAG as part of the Workflow, relies on Tekton TaskRuns and Kubernetes to perform the execution of the Tasks that are a part of the the Workflow or Directed Acyclic Graph (DAG).
+The default Agent executing the tasks within the DAG as part of the Workflow, relies on Tekton TaskRuns and Kubernetes to perform the execution of the Tasks that are a part of the the Workflow or Directed Acyclic Graph (DAG).

-The default Handler could be replaced with a custom Handler, executing the tasks against a different cloud provider, for example Azure Container Apps.
+The default Agent can be replaced with a custom Agent, executing the tasks against a different cloud provider, for example Azure Container Apps.

 ## Tasks